lparry/flickr_offline_gallery/README.md

 # FlickrOfflineGallery

-A tool to cache an offline copy of a flickr photoset, complete with all the html embed fragments for all available sizes, allowing you to pick out photos for blog posts/etc even without an internet connection.
+A tool to cache an offline copy of a flickr photoset, complete with all the html embed snippets for all available sizes, allowing you to pick out photos for blog posts/etc even without an internet connection.

 ## Installation